-East Dunbartonshire Council's policies, procedures and practices relating to children and young people with additional support needs are in line with the Education (Additional Support for Learning) (Scotland) Act 2004 and the Education (Additional Support for Learning) (Scotland) Act 2009 which place duties on education authorities and provide rights for parents/carers of children with additional support needs and young people with additional support needs.
+East Dunbartonshire Council's policies, procedures and practices relating to children and young people with additional support needs are in line with the Education (Additional Support for Learning) (Scotland) Act 2004 which place duties on education authorities and provide rights for parents of children with additional support needs and young people with additional support needs.

 All children require support to help them learn.
 However there are some children and young people who need some extra support or support which is a bit different from the support provided for all children to make sure they benefit from school education.
 That support may come from education services but can also be provided by a NHS Board, Social Work, Skills Development Scotland, or independent and voluntary organisations.
 Children and young people in school who need extra support or a different sort of support from what is generally available have additional support needs.